phonophasm/phonophasm.github.io/_posts/2025-11-27-PhonoSPHERE-Demo.md

 ![Finger contact on the grid with labels, illustrating how note triggering works]({{ '/assets/projects/phonosphere/touch 2.png' | relative_url }})

 ### 3) Gesture controls
-We’ve already implemented the first version of the phonosphere gestural controls:
+We’ve already implemented the first version of the PHONOSPHERE gestural controls:

 - **Finger + thumb:** Trigger notes
 - **Pinch:** Grab a note sphere and pitch bend it